The Professional Garden Design Diploma

 Independent study and projects are also an essential element of this garden design course and you should expect to dedicate an additional 24-30 hours per week to your studies outside the set classroom times.

 Our class numbers are kept intentionally small, allowing us to optimise one-to-one teaching and feedback.
 Working in this close knit, face-to-face environment also encourages mutual respect and support between students.
-We have a maximum of 13 places.
+We have a maximum of 12 places.
+Days start at 9.30am and finish at 4.30pm.

 Garden Design Course Content